Grzegorz96/Shoper-app-backend/README.md

 ```http
   PUT /announcements/<int:announcement_id>
 ```
+A function that updates the entire announcement record in the database.
+JSON={"title":string, "location":string, "state":string, "mobile_number":string, "description":string, "price":integer}.
 | Resource        | Type    | Description                | Resource id  | Type    | Description                |
 | :--------       | :-------| :------------------------- | :--------    | :-------| :------------------------- |
 | `announcements` | `string`| **Required** Updating a specific announcement with data sent in the request body. | `announcement_id` | `int`| **Required** ID to define the announcement that is to be updated. |